20lives/dmote/doc/options.md

 ## Section `by-key`

 This section is special.
-It’s nested for all levels of specificity from the global down to a single column-row coordinate pair.
+It’s nested for all levels of specificity.

 ### Section `parameters`

-This section, and everything in it, can be repeated at several levels: The global, the key cluster, the key column, and finally the individual key.
-Only the most specific option available for each key will be applied.
+This section, and everything in it, can be repeated at several levels: Here at the global level, for each key cluster, for each column, and at the row level.
+See below.
+Only the most specific option available for each key will be applied to that key.

 #### Section `channel`